sergiofenoll/docker-virtuoso/README.md

 ### SPARQL update permission
 The `SPARQL_UPDATE` permission on the SPARQL endpoint can be granted by setting the `SPARQL_UPDATE` environment variable to `true`.

+### CORS
+You may want to enable basic CORS headers on the SPARQL endpoint, this can be done by setting the `ENABLE_CORS` environment variable to any value.
+If not set (the default), no cors headers are sent.

 ### .ini configuration
 All properties defined in `virtuoso.ini` can be configured via the environment variables.
 The environment variable should be prefixed with `VIRT_` and have a format like `VIRT_$SECTION_$KEY`. `$SECTION` and `$KEY` are case sensitive.
 They should be CamelCased as in `virtuoso.ini`.
 E.g. property `ErrorLogFile` in the `Database` section should be configured as `VIRT_Database_ErrorLogFile=error.log`.